orra-dev/orra/examples/crewai-ghostwriters/README.md

 Sometimes the `writer` Crew get stuck writing and re-writing infinitely.
 This is a known [ReACT prompt](https://www.promptingguide.ai/techniques/react) issue, where the prompt repetitively invokes the same function over and over.

-Here, Orra is very patient because timeout has been increased to `5m`.
+Here, the Plan Engine is very patient because timeout has been increased to `5m`.
 But it does kill the orchestration after a while.
-However, feel free to kill the Agent running process and start it again WITHOUT stopping the control plane.
+However, feel free to kill the Agent running process and start it again WITHOUT stopping the Plan Engine.

-Generally, you can keep the control plane running, while you work and update the CrewAI Agent code.
+Generally, you can keep the Plan Engine running, while you work and update the CrewAI Agent code.
 Then simply,

 - `ctrl+c` to stop the running agents
 - Then, run the agents again using `poetry run python src/main.py`.